Reginald Farrer: Death

 Farrer's final voyage was to the mountains of Upper Burma.
 He took as his companion the mill-owner Euan Hillhouse Methven Cox, who recorded the trip in Farrer's Last Journey, Upper Burma 1919–20 (1926).
 This expedition proved less horticulturally successful than Farrer's earlier trip to Kansu, largely because the climate of the Burmese mountains had less in common with British conditions than that of Kansu.

 Farrer died in 1920 at Nyitadi in the remote mountains on the Burmese/Chinese frontier at the early age of 40.
 Cox states that he died alone, but he was almost certainly accompanied by indigenous plant collectors from China and Burma who had been working with him.
 Cox also states that the probable cause of his death was diphtheria.
 A few years later, however, one of the plant collectors who had worked for Farrer during his last year told botanist Joseph Rock that he had died from alcohol poisoning.
 He was buried at Konglu, Burma.

 Legacy

-Farrer's lasting legacy is a spectacular display of plants from the Himalayas, growing today in a wild display around Ingleborough.
-Himalayan rhododendron, bamboo and other unusual plants such as Lonicera syringantha and Rodgersia aesculifolia can be seen among Farrer's Ingleborough display, while in Clapham village itself Viburnum farreri and Potentilla fruticosa flourish.
+Farrer's legacy is a display of plants from the Himalayas, growing today in around Ingleborough.
+Himalayan rhododendron, bamboo and other plants such as Lonicera syringantha and Rodgersia aesculifolia can be seen among Farrer's Ingleborough display, while in Clapham village itself Viburnum farreri and Potentilla fruticosa flourish.

 In 2015 Historic England commissioned a measured survey and analytical assessment of the fabric, layout and history of Farrer's Clapham garden to inform the future repair and management of the site.

 According to comedian Stewart Lee, Reginald Farrer rhymes with the phrase 'Knowledge is Power'.